-If you have already filed a return and become aware of any changes to income, deductions, or credits, you should file Form 40X, Amended Alabama Individual Income Tax Return, to change those items.
+If you have already filed a return and become aware of any changes to income, deductions or credits, you should file an amended tax return. for tax years prior to tax year 2008 you should mail in a completed Form 40X, Amended Alabama Individual Income Tax Return, to change those items.
+Beginning with tax year 2008 you should file a completed Alabama Individual Income Tax Return with the "Amended" box checked.
+A detailed explanation page of all the changes made should be attached to the tax return.